 You’ll ponder the best ways to invest the extra savings.
-You might even think about starting our own business.
-Whatever your reasons for moving into a new job or career path, you need to ensure your new work situation fits into your overall money plans.
+You might even think about starting your own business.
+Whatever your reasons for changing jobs, you need to ensure your new work situation fits into your overall money plans.

-Just like your choice of insurance, your investment decisions, your retirement goals and your plans for your children’s education, a career change affects your ability not only to meet current financial obligations, but to create wealth and security for the future.
+Your career change affects your ability to meet current financial obligations, and to create wealth and security for the future.

 If your career change leads to a better lifestyle, you’ll want to protect that.
 ‘Having it all’ only works if you protect what’s yours.
 Is your insurance as up to date as your new career?
 If it has been awhile since you thought about life insurance, TPD (total and permanent disability) cover, trauma cover or children’s cover, now is the time.

-Financial security isn’t just about making more money – it’s also about making sure you’re ready for the unexpected so you and your family are looked after, wherever your career path leads you.
+Financial security isn’t just about making more money – it’s also about making sure you’re ready for the unexpected.
+And ensuring you and your family are looked after, wherever your career path leads you.

 We often hear people say “everything happens for a reason”.

 The truth is, we all make conscious choices every day that directly influence our present and future financial situation.
-We make a choice to put away savings, consult a financial planner, expand our income streams, invest in real estate, aggressively attack our credit card debt, create a side business, spend wisely or aim high with our career choices.
+We choose to put away savings, consult a financial planner and invest in real estate.
+We aggressively attack our credit card debt, create a side business, spend wisely or aim high with our career choices.

-“Everything happens for a reason” and that reason has less to do with fate than the choices we make about our financial futures, and the determination with which we pursue our goals.
+“Everything happens for a reason” and that reason involves the choices we make about our financial futures.

 Another life changing event can be a pay rise.
 If you do get a pay rise, be sure to read our article that gives advice on what to do ‘Things to do when you get a pay rise at work‘.